Monday, December 7, 2015

 We ate dinner at Chick-fil-A in Foley.

-Before we went back to the hotel we went to Gulf Shores beach, it was too dark to take pictures.
+Before we went back to the hotel, we went to Gulf Shores beach, but it was too dark to take pictures.

-It had been a long day so after we both had a hot show we climbed into bed for a long winter's sleep.
+It had been a long day, so after we both had a hot shower, we climbed into bed for a long winter's sleep.

 Sunrise

-There was a hint of pink, blue, white, and yellow as the sun peeked his head through the clouds.
+There was a hint of pink, blue, white, and yellow as the sun poked its head through the clouds.

-Slowly this ball of fire raised his head higher and higher changing from yellow to a bright orange then back to a bright yellow, with clouds floating all around him, until you could no longer look directly into his face.
+Slowly, this ball of fire raised its head higher and higher, changing from yellow to a bright orange, then back to a bright yellow, with clouds floating all around it, until you could no longer look directly into its face.

 A couple was sitting on a blanket that they had spread out on the sandy beach to watch the sunrise.
-It was still a chill in the air so they were wearing light jackets.
+It was still chilly, so they were wearing light jackets.

 Watching the sunrise

-As the sun peeked, the sky cleared, and you could see the waves that splashed happily upon the sand beach.
+As the sun peeked, the sky cleared, and you could see the waves that splashed happily upon the sandy beach.

 We stopped to take a picture of the Bell Tower in Foley's Heritage Park.

-The 52-foot Bell Tower has four clock faces that face north, south, east, and west which includes 32 brass bells.
+The 52-foot Bell Tower has four clock faces facing north, south, east, and west, each with 32 brass bells.
 The Bell Tower and Plaza were built to celebrate Foley's Centennial on January 8, 2015.

-Across the street is the Hotel Magnolia one of Foley's oldest buildings, that is now for sale.
+Across the street is the Hotel Magnolia, one of Foley's oldest buildings, which is now for sale.

 Bell Tower